-She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
+She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
 I was so happy with my first visit I cancelled my surgery.

 I continued my treatment with them and I still go at least once a week.
-I don't use a cane anymore, and pain killers are a thing of the past.
+I don't walk with a cane anymore, and pills are a thing of the past.
 Somebody up there heard me.

 Don't Give up hope!